Mohammad-Hossein-Dlt/Nonogram_JavaVersion/README.md

         return lastUnfinished;
     }
 ```
-- lastPath method -> When the user runs the game, Game History is null, so this method finds the folder address of the last unfinished game by called lastUnfinished method and calls the load method.
+- lastPath method: When the user runs the game, Game History is null, so this method finds the folder address of the last unfinished game by called lastUnfinished method and calls the load method.

 But while using the game, if the user runs another unfinished game, this method loads the address of the same game and prevents it from loading another address with the result of the isFinished method.
 ```java